 Board of Trustees

 The Mayor and the Brooklyn Borough President each appoint 11 trustees.
-Twelve additional members are elected to serve on the board.
+Twelve to 15 additional members are elected to serve on the board.
 The Mayor, City Comptroller, Speaker of the City Council and Brooklyn Borough President are ex-officio members of the board.
 All trustees, except ex-officio members, serve three-year terms.

 Peter Aschkenasy